 Many people are attracted to the idea of living in an older property.
 Some appreciate the thought of owning a home with an interesting history.
 Others like the high ceilings that were more common in older houses.
 Many admire the craftsmanship and building techniques used to build traditional homes.

 However, the older your property, the more likely it is to be a listed building.
 With listing comes a range of responsibilities and restrictions, which can sometimes be confusing to navigate.
-To help you, we’ve created this guide to Grade II listed building restrictions, showing you what you can and can’t do to your home – and how best to insure it.
+To help you, we’ve created this guide to Grade II listed building insurance and restrictions.

 - What is a Grade II listed building?